zowe/docs-site/docs/user-guide/install-zos.md

       **Follow these steps:**

-      1. Download the signature file `zowe-v.r.m.pax.asc` from [Zowe website](https://projectgiza.org/Downloads/post_download.html), and download the public key `KEYS` from https://github.com/zowe/release-management/.
+      1. Download the signature file `zowe-v.r.m.pax.asc` from [https://projectgiza.org/Downloads/post_download.html](https://projectgiza.org/Downloads/post_download.html), and download the public key `KEYS` from https://github.com/zowe/release-management/.
-      2. Import the public key with command `gpg --import KEYS`.
+      2. Import the public key with the `gpg --import KEYS` command.
-      3. If you have never used gpg before, generate keys with command `gpg --gen-key`.
+      3. If you have never used gpg before, generate keys with the `gpg --gen-key` command.
-      4. Sign the downloaded public key with command `gpg --sign-key DC8633F77D1253C3`.
+      4. Sign the downloaded public key with the `gpg --sign-key DC8633F77D1253C3` command.
-      5. Verify the file with command `gpg --verify zowe-v.r.m.pax.asc zowe-v.r.m.pax`.
+      5. Verify the file with the `gpg --verify zowe-v.r.m.pax.asc zowe-v.r.m.pax` command.
-      6. Optional: You can remove the imported key with command: `gpg --delete-key DC8633F77D1253C3`.
+      6. Optional: You can remove the imported key with the `gpg --delete-key DC8633F77D1253C3` command.

-     When you see output similar to the followin one, it means the PAX file that you download is the same one that is officially distributed by the Zowe project.
+     When you see output similar to the following one, it means the PAX file that you download is the same one that is officially distributed by the Zowe project.

      ```
      gpg: Signature made Tue 14 Aug 2018 08:29:46 AM EDT